Position

 How to become a MRI Supervisor?

-1. Complete a radiologic technology program.
+1. Earn a degree in radiologic technology or medical imaging.

-2. Work as a radiologic technologist or MRI technologist.
+2. Gain experience as an MRI technologist.

 How long does it take to become a MRI Supervisor?